ArtPoon/BioID/Databases.md

 However, this is not that different from how data from the initial era of genetic sequencing was compiled into a reference archive.
 As the pile of paper gets higher, it becomes more and more difficult to retrieve a specific page.

-The National Center for Biotechnology Information is the home of GenBank, arguably the largest public repository of genetic sequence information in the world.
+The National Center for Biotechnology Information (NCBI) is the home of GenBank, arguably the largest public repository of genetic sequence information in the world.
 The predecessor of GenBank, the Atlas of Protein Sequence and Structure, was initiated and maintained by [Dr. Margaret Oakley Dayhoff](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5037978/), a pioneer of bioinformatics who also created some of its foundational computational methods.
 The Atlas was essentially a stack of printed pages that collated the known protein sequences into a book.
 How many pages would it take to record the current contents of GenBank?